NHMRC recognises the importance of consumer and stakeholder input into the ME/CFS guidelines.

-We intend to produce a guideline that has a person-centred care focus that emphasises patient safety.
-We will therefore provide numerous opportunities to engage and provide feedback throughout the development process and provide regular updates on progress through our website.
+NHMRC intends to produce the ME/CFS Guidelines with a person-centred care focus and an emphasis on patient safety.
+We will provide opportunities to engage and provide feedback throughout the development process and will provide regular updates on progress through our website.

 Stakeholder scoping survey

 NHMRC conducted a scoping survey regarding relevant topics and issues to be considered for inclusion in the ME/CFS guidelines.
-The consultation closed on Sunday 27 April 2025.
+The consultation closed on Sunday 27 April 2025, and more than 1,000 responses were received.

 We understand that the guideline process is lengthy, but it is required to ensure a robust and trustworthy final product.
-To keep interested parties informed, NHMRC will publish regular updates on the guidelines that will include:
+To keep interested parties informed, NHMRC will publish regular updates on the guidelines in a number of ways.

 Frequently asked questions